awsdocs/aws-transit-gateway-guide/doc_source/nm-service-linked-roles.md

 If you no longer need to use Network Manager, we recommend that you delete the **AWSServiceRoleForNetworkManager** role\.

 You can delete this service\-linked role only after you delete your global network\.
+For information about how to delete your global network, see [Deleting a global network](global-networks.md#global-networks-deleting)\.

 You can use the IAM console, the IAM CLI, or the IAM API to delete service\-linked roles\.
 For more information, see [Deleting a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.

 After you delete **AWSServiceRoleForNetworkManager**, Network Manager will create the role again when you create a new global network\.

+## Supported Regions for Network Manager Service\-Linked Roles<a name="slr-regions"></a>

+Network Manager supports using service\-linked roles in all of the regions where the service is available\.
+For more information, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html)\.